abnatal/webscraping/README.md

 This script gets financial information about companies, grouped by their industries.

-It uses asyncio/aiohttp to download the data concurrently.
+It uses __asyncio/aiohttp__ to download the data concurrently.

+# fipe.org.br

+FIPE (Fundação Instituto de Pesquisas Econômicas - https://www.fipe.org.br) is a non-profit brazilian organization.
+One of its goals is to research economic and financial indicators.

+This script gets informations about new/used vehicles prices in brazilian market.